-Making space for connected learning: an ecosystem approach to designing teaching spaces in higher education part 1
+Making space for connected learning: an ecosystem approach to designing teaching spaces in higher education part 2

-This two-part blog post explores the complexities and affordances of using space to make connections.
-The first part interrogates the structural rigidity that emerges from physical classroom design and argues that connected learning requires a different design and emotional response from teaching spaces to be successful.
-Studies of teaching and learning spaces and their relationshipContinue reading “Making space for connected learning: an ecosystem approach to designing teaching spaces in higher education part 1”
+The first part of this blog post interrogated the structural rigidity that emerges from physical classroom design and made the case that connected learning requires a different design and emotional response from teaching spaces to be successful.
+This final part looks at how teaching space needs to shift the dynamics, functions, and relationships within theContinue reading “Making space for connected learning: an ecosystem approach to designing teaching spaces in higher education part 2“

 Something went wrong.
 Please refresh the page and/or try again.